leios/gpu-handbook/src/content/intro.md

 We'll see what the future holds, but I am positive there is a bright future for the JuliaGPU ecosystem.
 At the very least, it's a great language to play with to learn all of the essential concepts before (potentially) rewriting things for some broader application.

+Before going any further, I think it's important to talk about ...

+## The Limitations of this Book

+As much as I hate to say it, our time on this Earth is limited.
+It goes without saying that there are things I *can* cover, and things I *can't*.

+My ultimate goal with this book is to provide a "quick-start" guide for those wanting to learn how to get started with GPU computing.
+That means that I intend to cover a number of core ideas and concepts that are necessary to consider when trying to acheive good performance on the GPU as well as key applications that I find interesting and useful for a diverse background of research fields.

+In my mind, breadth becomes depth.
+That is to say that by surveying a variety of different methods at a surface level, eventually it becomes possible to combine ideas together and drill deep into whatever specific area you choose to study.
+That said, I also recognize that I need to choose my words wisely to save both of us time.

+So I want to quickly discuss several core limitations of this book:
+1. We will not be surveying different languages.
+This book is primarily intended to teach concepts over code.
+Once you master everything here, it should be relatively straightforward to translate it to whatever language you need for your final application.
+That said, I will be highlighting languages and their differences as they become relevant in their respective sections.
+2. We will not be discussing specialized hardware that certain vendors add to their GPUs.
+This means no discussion of hardware rasterization or raytracing, and no mention of tensor cores.
+3. We will not be analyzing performance via NVIDIA-specific tooling like NSight compute.
+This is actually a pretty big limitation of the work and I am considering adding this back into the book a little later.
+Long story short, I am running an AMD machine right now and it's a pain to use these tools for other GPUs.
+More than that, I don't think it is fair to have a chapter on performance analysis that only works for NVIDIA devices.

 In the next chapter, I'll be introducing several core abstractions programmers use when writing GPU code and getting you started in running that code on your hardware (whatever that might be).